ccamarillo/jsonapi/README.md

 At the root of the project is an Insomnia (HTTP client) JSON file.
 You can import that file into Insomnia and use to hit all the endpoints.
 Here's a link to download the client: https://insomnia.rest/download/#mac.
 You may need to configure the base_uri environment variable in Insomnia to match your base URL.

 The API exposes a `POST /batch` endpoint to handle multiple requests.
+It kicks of a thread for each item in your batch, waits for a repsonse from all, and responds when they complete.
 See the Insomnia file for details on how to use.

 ## Installation
 The installation instructions assumes you have `pip` installed.